hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 L: “So it is.
 A member of one of the protest-organizing committees even asked me to join saying that the brāhmaṇa-s proscribed females from using the artificial Sanskrit language.
-So it was natural for women to stand by those fighting for all education in the state language\!
+So it was natural for women to stand by those fighting for all education in the state language!
 In any case thank you but no worries; my father said he’ll pick me up in the evening.”